-WTOP Film Critic Jason Fraley visits the Middleburg Film Festival.
+WTOP Film Critic Jason Fraley visits the first ever Middleburg Film Festival in Middleburg, Va.

 MIDDLEBURG, Va. – Historic Middleburg, Va., is known for its sprawling vineyards, beautiful horse country, rolling hills and colorful fall foliage.

 It’s also the home of Sheila Johnson, a Chicago native who moved to Washington in 1972 and Middleburg in 1996, so her daughter could perform as a professional horseback show jumper.

 She’s worn many hats in her life.
 In 1979, she co-founded Black Entertainment Television (BET).
 In 2005, she became co-owner of the Caps, Wizards and Mystics.
 And this year she both executive produced “The Butler” and opened the new Salamander Resort & Spa just outside of downtown Middleburg.